-As a matter of their extremely low temperature, extremely superior insulation property, durability, and stable function are required for cryogenic pipe supporting devices.
+As a matter of their extremely low temperature, extremely superior insulation properties, durability, and stable function are required for cryogenic pipe supporting devices.
 While designing the cryogenic supports we have to consider structural characteristics, design load, other requirements, and economical aspects for each shoe, guide, stop, and trunnion.
 We must clarify the behavior of cryogenic piping including pipe support, during normal operation they should also take warm-up and cool-down conditions into account.
-There are problems encountered in the system such as higher displacement due to the thermal expansion and contraction, pipes insulation, embrittlement of materials, icing around or between the supports, rapid changes of phase due to large heat fluxes.
+There are problems encountered in the system such as higher displacement due to the thermal expansion and contraction, pipe insulation, embrittlement of materials, icing around or between the supports, and rapid changes of phase due to large heat fluxes.

 Cryogenic Pipe Supports shall meet the following requirements.

 - High reliability in water & resistance to oil and corrosion

 - They must have physical strength against compression, bending, and shearing

 - Must incorporate a molded heavy-density layer bonded with stainless steel.

 - Phenolic foam insulation

 - Polyisocyanurate or PIR

 Supports shall meet the design requirements in respect of compressive strength under sustained load, thermal conductivity, coefficient of friction, service temperature, and flammability.
 Even considering the unexpected thermal bowing and fluctuations of flow rate pipe, the support span for cryogenic piping shall be much shorter than that of hot insulated piping, support shall be immediately adjacent to any change in direction of piping.